Blue Hill Meteorological Observatory: The building

 In 1962, a metal tower containing a siderostat for collecting the sun's rays and directing them by mirrors to an optical bench inside the observatory, was erected adjacent to the west wing for studies related to the upper atmosphere.
 This project was abandoned after a few years.
 This tower, with its mirrors still present, is no longer in use.

 In 1980, the building was listed in the National Register of Historic Places as "Great Blue Hill Weather Observatory", as part of a multiple property nomination by the Commonwealth of Massachusetts entitled "Prehistoric and Historic Resources of the Blue Hills and Neponset River Reservations and Selected Adjacent Lands".

 In 1981, the Metropolitan District Commission transferred responsibility for the observatory to the Blue Hill Weather Club, a local group of supporters, who plan to restore the observatory and establish a weather museum on the site.
 The observatory will be kept open to continue its record of continuous weather observations.
 The National Weather Service continues to operate an Automated Surface Observing System at the site.

 A white marble stone containing a summary record of climatological data from 1885 to 1984 and dedicated to the memory of Abbott Lawrence Rotch is located on the front yard of the building.

 It was declared a National Historic Landmark in 1989 with name "Blue Hill Meteorological Observatory".

 In 2021, a major $2 million renovation of the observatory began.
 The renovation is expected to be completed by April 2023.
 Many parts of the building are being upgraded, and the renovations include a new concrete wall, new ceilings, new windows, and increased weatherproofing.

-During the renovation the observatory is closed to the public, however the gift shop is still functional as it has moved outdoors.
-The renovation has not interfered with daily weather observations taken at the observatory.
-When the renovation is complete, there will be new exhibits and programs.
+When the renovation finished in June 2023 the Observatory reopened to the public.
+The renovation did not interfere with daily weather observations taken at the observatory.
+You may visit and see the wonderful results of the renovation.
+Come any day by appointment (617-696-0562) and walk-in tours are on Weekends and many holidays from 10AM to 4PM.